 The influence of neurobiology – the connection between human behavior and the cells and structures of the brain – is unquestionable.
 Neurobiology receives substantial public funding, informs major social institutions, and is shaping both public debates and social policies.
 Neurobiology is also altering core aspects of human experience and is increasingly leveraged to explain social problems.

 Neurobiology is dramatically influencing mental health institutions, concepts, and practices.
 Brain research is being used to “transform” the diagnosis of mental disorders.
 Brain science is also shaping the treatment of mental disorders, legitimating medical interventions that directly intervene on the brain and, for some mental disorders, justifying treatment prior to the emergence of symptoms.

 Understanding the ramifications of brain science is crucial in the context of this neuro-revolution.

 My book examines the influence of brain science on mental illness.
-I draw on 17 months of ethnographic observation at a well-regarded neurobiological research laboratory, observations of professional meetings, and in-depth interviews with 78 mental health professionals.
+I draw on 17 months of ethnographic observation at a prestigious neurobiological research laboratory and observations of professional meetings.
 I investigate brain research and mental illness in relation to causality, reductionism, and the legitimation of new treatments.
-My book also provides an analysis of how the brain is employed to explain social problems, while detailing the potential for multi-dimensional approaches.
+My book also provides an analysis of how the brain is employed to explain suffering, while examining the potential for multi-dimensional approaches.